-- 6.1 On receipt of a complaint, the community council should: - (a) check that the complaint has been made within six months of the event occurring; and - (b) check that the complaint is competent, i.e. is not false or vexatious and is related to a matter within the remit of the community council to determine.

-- 6.2 Complaints that fail these checks should be dismissed immediately by the community council.
-A written response should be sent within five days of receipt of the complaint, advising that the complaint was not deemed valid because: - (a) it was not made timeously; and/or - (b) it was not competent and provide reasons for this decision. - 6.3 The Community Council Complaints Procedure provides two opportunities for resolving complaints: - (a) Stage 1 Frontline Resolution for complaints where something has clearly gone wrong and an apology is required (see section 7); and - (b) Stage 2 Investigation for complaints that are more complex and require further investigation to determine the facts, where more than one issue is being investigated or where frontline resolution has failed (see section 8). - 6.4 Once the complaint has been determined as competent, in line with section 6.1, the community council should consider if this can be addressed in the first instance by following stage 1 of the complaint handling process. - 6.5 If the complaint is determined complex and requires a more detailed investigation, it will be escalated immediately to stage 2 of the complaints process.
+- 8.1 On receipt of a complaint, the Community Council should: - (a) check that the complaint has been made within six months of the event occurring; and - (b) check that the complaint is competent, i.e. is not spurious or vexatious and is related to a matter within the remit of the community council to determine. - 8.2 Complaints that fail these checks should be dismissed immediately by the community council.
+A written response should be sent within five days of receipt of the complaint, advising that the complaint was not deemed valid because (a) it was not made timeously; and/or (b) it was not competent and provide reasons for this decision. - 8.3 The Community Council Complaints Procedure provides two opportunities for resolving complaints:- - Stage 1 Frontline Resolution for complaints where something has clearly gone wrong and a swift apology is required; and - Stage 2 Investigation by the Community Council for complaints that are more complex and require further investigation to determine the facts, where more than one issue is being investigated or where frontline resolution has failed. - Where a complaint is made against a Community Council, rather than an individual community councillor, it may, in certain circumstances, be possible to refer the matter to a Panel of members comprised of members from other community councils.

-7.0 Stage 1 - Frontline Resolution
+Stage 1 - Frontline Resolution